An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Reduction to bounded branchwidth: Proof of Theorem

 \section{Reduction to bounded branchwidth: Proof of Theorem~\ref{T:irrelevant}}

 This section is devoted to the proof of Theorem~\ref{T:irrelevant}.
-The deterministic and randomized algorithms differ only in the algorithm that we use as a subroutine to compute a large grid minor.
-The proof technique is based on an irrelevant vertex method; we borrow ingredients to Kociumaka and Pilipczuk~\cite[Section~5]{kp-dvgbg-19}, but some new arguments are needed, in particular in the beginning of the proof of Proposition~\ref{P:irrelevant_0}.
+The proof technique is based on an irrelevant vertex method; we borrow ingredients from Kociumaka and Pilipczuk~\cite[Section~5]{kp-dvgbg-19} and from graph minor algorithms, but some new arguments are needed, in particular in the beginning of the proof of Proposition~\ref{P:irrelevant_0}, and because we need to take singular vertices into account.